JosephTNW/medical-api/README.md

 2. Open command prompt on the medical-api's root directory.
 3. Execute `npm i` to install all required libraries
 4. Execute `npm start` to automatically run the mysql_index.js script.
-5. To test you can go to localhost:3050.
-Beware that the medical-dash seeks this port by default, so changing it will require you to adjust the medical-dash to run properly.
+5. To test you can go to localhost:3050 and type in an available request route.
+6. On the medical-dash, create a .env file based on the .env_example available there too.